arangodb/docs/3.6/programs-arangod-agency.md

 `agency.supervision-grace-period`

-Supervision time, after which a server is considered to have failed in seconds.
+Supervision time, after which a server is considered to have failed, in seconds.

+The default value is `10` seconds, which is recommended for regular cluster deployments.
+For active failover deployments it is recommended to use a higher value for the grace period to avoid unnecessary failovers.
+In active failover setups, the leader server needs to handle all the load and is thus expected to get overloaded and unresponsive more easily than a server in a regular cluster which needs to handle only a part of the overall load.